pac9/pac9.github.io/README.md

 # Background
 Recently completed an intensive full-time 19 week professional software development course at digital skills and coding academy Codeclan in Edinburgh, UK.
 Course completed on 27th July 2018 after 3 weeks of pre-course work then 16 weeks in the classroom in Edinburgh (https://codeclan.com/courses/16-week-course/).
-More information on the course syllabus can be found here:
+More information on the course syllabus can be found  at pac9.github.io/codeclan_syllabus.md

 COURSE TOPICS:
 - UNIX and Git